Parametrised noncommutative motives and equivariant cubical descent in algebraic K-theory: Aspects of parametrised category theory

 \section{Aspects of parametrised category theory}

-This section pertains to supplying miscellaneous results in parametrised higher category theory that may be viewed to be of general utility.
-We recollect the foundations of the parametrised theory that we shall need in \cref{subsection:basicSetup} as well as take the opportunity to prove some basic categorical generalities in \cref{subsection:miscelleneousPreliminaries}; in \cref{subsection:symmetricMonoidalityLocalisations} (from which point on we will always assume that the base category is atomic orbital), we will prove various elements in the interaction between localisations and multiplicative structures that will be crucial for our construction of multiplicative structures in noncommutative motives in \cref{subsection:noncommutativeMotives}; next, we will elucidate in \cref{subsection:BorelEquivariantTheory} the $G$--symmetric monoidal theory associated to so--called ``Borel'' $G$--categories, proving \cref{alphaThm:monoidalBorelificationPrinciple} via a categorification--decategorification procedure; to end the section, we shall introduce in \cref{sec4:perfectStables} the ``internal'' notion of perfect--stable categories in the parametrised setting, prove their basic categorical properties such as $\baseCat$--semiadditivity and $\baseCat$--presentability, and finish with a proof of \cref{alphaThm:mainMackeyInclusion} which relates this internal notion of perfect--stability with the ``external'' one.
-This internal notion of perfect--stable categories will be important to us since they will serve as the input of our parametrised algebraic K--theory functor later.
+This section pertains to supplying miscellaneous results in parametrised higher category theory.
+We recollect the foundations of the parametrised theory that we shall need in \cref{subsection:basicSetup} as well as take the opportunity to prove some basic categorical generalities in \cref{subsection:miscelleneousPreliminaries}; in \cref{subsection:symmetricMonoidalityLocalisations} (from which point on we will always assume that the base category is atomic orbital), we will prove various elements in the interaction between localisations and multiplicative structures; next, we will elucidate in \cref{subsection:BorelEquivariantTheory} the $G$--symmetric monoidal theory associated to so--called ``Borel'' $G$--categories, proving \cref{alphaThm:monoidalBorelificationPrinciple}; we then introduce and study in \cref{sec4:perfectStables} the ``internal'' notion of perfect--stable categories in the parametrised setting, proving \cref{alphaThm:mainMackeyInclusion}.